HackTheSolarSystem/beAStar-front/README.md

 6. To view the app, you'll need to use the ViroMedia app, available in both Android and Apple app stores.
 Documentation about how to navigate that process is [here](https://docs.viromedia.com/v1.0.0/docs/develop-with-viro).

+7. Currently, the server running our `node.js` backend is hardcoded as the variable `BASE_URL` inside `js/ARCarDemo.js`.
+Replace that variable with your current server address for the application to operate as expected.